 The Data Subject may request the responsible party to:

 - Correct or delete PI that is inaccurate, irrelevant, excessive, out of date, incomplete, misleading, or obtained unlawfully.

 - Delete or destroy PI that the responsible party is no longer authorized to retain.

 - The Deputy Information Officer shall ensure that all employees and consultants know the importance of keeping PI confidential.
 The Deputy Information Officer shall ensure that care is taken when PI is disposed of or destroyed to prevent unauthorized parties from gaining access to it.

 The Deputy Information Officer must take reasonably practicable steps to ensure the Data Subject is aware of:

-- Any law authorizing the requiring of the collection;
+- Any law authorizing the requirement of the collection.

 - The fact that, where applicable, the responsible party intends to transfer the information to a third country/international organization and the level of protection afforded by that third country / organization; and